raspberrypilearning/parent-detector/worksheet.md

 nano pirCamera.py
 ```

-We first need to add the `import picamera` statement at the top; this allows your program to access the pre-made code which can control the Camera Board.
+We first need to add the `import picamera` statement at the top; this allows your program to access the pre-made code which can control the camera module.
 We then declare the camera object `cam`, which provides all the camera control functions that we need to use.
-Then inside the `while` loop where we print the HIGH or LOW message, we can test to see if `current_state` is HIGH / True (meaning movement is detected); we can then start or stop the camera preview accordingly.
+Then inside the `while` loop where we print the HIGH or LOW message, we can test to see if `current_state` is HIGH or True (meaning that movement is detected); we can then start or stop the camera preview accordingly.

-Either modify manually or copy and paste the code below:
+Either copy and paste the code below, or enter it manually:

 ```python
 import RPi.GPIO as GPIO